Leonotis leonurus: Description

-Variation in flower color
+Variation in flower colour

-A white variety (known colloquially as 'Alba') and a yellow variety also exist.
+A white-flowered variety Leonotis leonurus var. albiflora was described by George Bentham, but is not now accepted as distinct at varietal rank; yellow cultivars also exist.

 Ecology

-The native habitat of Leonotis leonurus is damp grasslands of southern Africa.
-It attracts nectivorous birds (mainly sunbirds), as well as various insects such as butterflies.
+The native habitat of Leonotis leonurus is among rocks and in grasslands of southern Africa, particularly in wetter eastern and southern areas.
+It attracts nectivorous birds (mainly sunbirds), as well as various insects such as bees and butterflies.
 The flowers' mainly orange to orange-red colour and tubular shape are indicative of its co-evolution with African sunbirds, which have curved bills suited to feeding from tubular flowers.
+The butterfly Cacyreus lingeus (Lycenidae) uses the foliage as a larval food plant.

 Cultivation

-Leonotis leonurus is cultivated as an ornamental plant for its copious orange blossom spikes, and is used as an accent or screen in gardens and parks.
+Leonotis leonurus is cultivated as an ornamental plant for its copious orange blossom spikes, and is used as specimen shrub or a screen in gardens and parks.
 It is moderately drought tolerant, and a nectar source for birds and butterflies in landscape settings.
 It was introduced to Europe in the 1600s.

-Lion's tail can be found in other subtropical and Mediterranean climate regions beyond South Africa, such as California, Hawaii, and Australia where it has naturalized in some areas.
+Lion's ear can be found introduced as an ornamental plant in other subtropical and Mediterranean climate regions beyond South Africa, such as California, Hawaii, and Australia where it has naturalised in some areas.
 In cooler climates it is used as an annual and winter conservatory plant.

 Pharmacology and toxicology

 Marrubiin has both antioxidant and cardioprotective properties and has shown to significantly improve myocardial function.

-Docosatetraenoylethanolamide (DEA) is a cannabinoid that acts on the cannabinoid (CB1) receptor which has been found in Leonotis leonurus var. albiflora Benth. whole flower extract.
+Docosatetraenoylethanolamide (DEA) is a cannabinoid that acts on the cannabinoid (CB1) receptor which has been found in the whole flower extract of the putative variety Leonotis leonurus var. albiflora.